guillermooo/sublime-undocs/source/reference/build_systems.rst

 Troubleshooting Build Systems
 *****************************

 Build systems will look for executables in your :const:`PATH`, unless you specify an absolute path to the executable.
-Therefore, your :const:`PATH` variable must be set correctly.
+Therefore, your :const:`PATH` variable must be correctly set.

 On some operating systems, the value of :const:`PATH` may vary between terminal windows and graphical applications.
 Thus, in your build system, even if the command you are using works in the command line, it may not work from Sublime Text.
 This is due to user profiles in shells.

 To solve this issue, make sure you set the desired :const:`PATH` so that graphical applications such as Sublime Text can find it.
 See the links below for more information.

-Alternatively, you can use the ``path`` element in *.sublime-build* files to override the :const:`PATH` used to locate the executable specified in ``cmd``.
+Alternatively, you can use the ``path`` key in *.sublime-build* files to override the :const:`PATH` used to locate the executable specified in ``cmd``.
 This new value for :const:`PATH` will be in effect only as long as your build system is running.
 After that, the old :const:`PATH` will be restored.